marcopennekamp/lore/spec/04-types.md

 $$
 That is, $\mathrm{val}$ describes the set of all values that inhabit the given type, while $\mathrm{ownval}$ describes the set of all values that inhabit the given type but not any of its subtypes (that also have ownvals).

 It doesn't make sense to define these sets for all types.
 In general, defining $\texttt{ownval}$ is **useful for types that describe their own values**.
-These are: Class types, product types, function types (although thinking about function ownvals is largely useless), component types, and singleton types.
+These are: Class types, product types, function types (although thinking about function ownvals is largely useless), and singleton types.

 The following types **do not define an ownval set**:

 - **Intersection types and sum types** are classic *semantic type constructors* that serve a strict type-theoretic purpose.
 We do not need to think of them in terms of value sets.
 As they only "limit" or "aggregate" values, they don't define values themselves.
 - Likewise, **label types** might not be type constructors, but they are *semantic types* that merely augment existing types with additional information for the type system; they do not "touch" values in any way and thus don't define values themselves.
+- **Component types** describe *partial* shapes of already existing values.
+Thus, it makes little sense to speak about "own" values in the context of components.

 ##### Abstract Types